-NOTE: Network printer utility is supported on Windows® XP, Windows® Vista, and Windows® 7 only.
+NOTE: Network printer utility is supported on Windows® 7/8/8.1/10/11.
 To install the utility on Mac OS, select Use LPR protocol for sharing printer.

 3. Unzip the downloaded file and click the Printer icon to run the network printer setup program.